ophanim1/tactical-rmm-monitoring/README.md

 # Tactical RMM Monitoring Dashboard

-A real-time web-based dashboard for monitoring Tactical RMM system metrics.
+A proof-of-concept for a real-time web-based dashboard for monitoring Tactical RMM system metrics.
 This dashboard provides a clean and intuitive interface for viewing system status, resource usage, service health, and connection status.

 ## Features